ydahal1/ydahal1/jokes.md

-1. Why did the software developer go broke?
-Because he lost his domain in a phishing scam!
+1. Why did the software engineer go broke?
+Because he lost his domain in the spam filter!

-2. Why did the programmer always carry a ladder?
-Because he wanted to reach the highest level of encryption!
+2. Why did the cybersecurity expert bring a ladder to the office?
+Because he wanted to reach the highest level of security - the cloud!

-3. Why did the cybersecurity expert bring a broom to the office?
-Because he wanted to sweep for bugs!
+3. Why do programmers prefer dark mode?
+Because light attracts bugs!

-4. Why do programmers prefer iOS development over Android development?
-Because on iOS, there are fewer bugs to squash, and more apples to eat!
+4. Why did the cybersecurity expert always carry a pencil and paper?
+In case he needed to draw his own firewall!

 [
-Sun Dec 17 01:16:00 UTC 2023
+Mon Dec 18 01:12:19 UTC 2023
  ]